giantswarm/fmt/go/errors.md

 `error_internal.go` file and **they are private**.
 The rest stays as usual.

 **NOTE:** When it is necessary to handle internally matched error it can be converted into one of package errors in `error.go` file.
-Example below shows how it is done.
+The example below shows how it can be done.

 Example of real world `error_internal.go` file in `githubclient` package: